peopleware/ubuntu-autoinstall-generator/README.md

                         of the source ISO file.
 If they are not present the latest daily SHA256SUMS will be downloaded and saved in the script directory.
 The Ubuntu signing key will be downloaded and saved in a new keyring in the script directory.
 -s, --source            Source ISO file.
-By default the latest ISO for Ubuntu 21.10 will be downloaded
+By default the latest ISO for Ubuntu 22.04 LTS will be downloaded
                         and saved as <script directory>/ubuntu-original-<current date>.iso
                         That file will be used by default if it already exists.
 -d, --destination       Destination ISO file.
 By default <script directory>/ubuntu-autoinstall-<current date>.iso will be